androbi-com/exmodcpp/README.md

 # C++ examples

-I will collect some of the C++ examples that I have made while learning "modern" C++ in this repository.
+Some C++ examples.
 Each subdirectory corresponds to a different example and produces an executable in `build`.

 * hello - a "hello world" could not be missing here, use it as a base for new examples